Skip to main content

 Trust the seal on the back, not the influencer on the front.
 Look for NSF Certified for Sport, USP Verified, or cGMP certification on the label.
 These third-party audits confirm what is in the bottle, what is not in it, and that the factory meets clinical hygiene standards.

-If your pharmacist handed you a prescription that was contaminated with heavy metals, there would be a national recall by morning.
-The system has guardrails.
 But if you buy a supplement at a corner store in Philly that contains unlisted contaminants, you might never know.
-We may only see it later as an unexplained shift in your liver enzymes (a blood test that shows liver stress) or a jump in your inflammation markers on a quarterly panel.
-The supplement industry runs on a "post-market" rule.
-That means the FDA only steps in after someone gets hurt.
-I do not believe in gambling with your biochemistry.
-To stay safe, we need to stop trusting the brand and start auditing the manufacturing.
+We may only see it later as an unexplained change in your liver enzymes (a blood test that shows liver stress) or a jump in your inflammation markers on a quarterly panel.

 Dr. Ash